VShanks-B/Beginner-s_Hypo_2y-/README.md

 All the .pt files have been trained for the Tier-2 task.

+I also tried to make and optimize a CGAN, but did not know how to write an optimal loss function for it.

 ## To run the notebook
 Import notebook to kaggle, and import these 3 datasets, which I have made for my ease